roboplc/roboplc/README.md

 RoboPLC is a part of [EVA ICS](https://www.eva-ics.com/) industrial automation platform.

-Real-time-safe data synchronization primitives are re-exported from the [RTSC](https://docs.rs/rtsc) crate which is a part of RoboPLC project and can be used directly, with no requirement to use RoboPLC.
+Real-time-safe data synchronization components are re-exported from the [RTSC](https://docs.rs/rtsc) crate which is a part of RoboPLC project and can be used directly, with no requirement to use RoboPLC.